 Service is when the mechanics are allowed to work on the cars.
 Tasks could include changes to the set-up, fixing damage sustained in an earlier stage, or simply getting the car ready for the next loop of stages.
 Service usually has specific time slots on each day but can sometimes be flexible during a longer time period.
-Only a certain number of people are allowed to work on a car in service; a special armband denotes those who are permitted.
+Only a certain number of people are allowed to work on a car in service; a special armband denotes those permitted to do so.

 Each rally has designated refuelling zones where teams are permitted to add fuel to their competing vehicles.
 The refuel could take place at the event’s service park, or be classified as a remote refuel zone, in between special stages.
 It is the team’s responsibility to add as much fuel to each of its cars as necessary to complete not only the forthcoming stages but also the liaison distance in between.

 Championship points are awarded to the top-ten finishers, distributed on a 25-18-15-12-10-8-6-4-2-1 basis.
 There are additional points for the top-five drivers in the ‘Power Stage’ (PS), issued on a 5-4-3-2-1 scale.
+Since 2021, Power Stage points are also awarded to manufacturers for its two highest placed drivers in the fastest five.
 The driver who scores the most points over a complete season is crowned Champion.
-There is also a Championship for co-drivers and for manufacturers where the two best-placed cars from one constructor receive points.
+There is also a Championship for co-drivers and for manufacturers where the two best-placed cars from one constructor receive points

 Despite all the latest technology, drivers and co-drivers still rely on traditional pen and paper when it comes to preparing pace notes.
 These instructions, read out during the stage by the co-driver, are like a second set of eyes for the driver.
 They provide all the precise details of the road ahead, such as the severity of an upcoming corner, jump or dip on the road.
 Pace notes enable the driver to know exactly what is coming.

 Every driver in the WRC is on a permanent quest to fine-tune the car to its optimum state.
 Vehicle and engine settings can vary widely from rally to rally, and each tiny adjustment can have a huge effect on vital areas such as handling and top speed.
 This is where the shakedown comes in.
-It is a preliminary stage, run several times before the start of each rally to enable each team and driver to refine their set-up.
+It is a preliminary stage, which crews must run at least once before the start of each rally to enable each team and driver to refine their set-up.

 Short for reconnaissance, a recce takes place at the venue of the rally during the week before the WRC event.
 Crews drive through the special stages at slow speed in order to make pace notes describing the road in meticulous detail.
 Cars are standard road-going models although they are equipped with a roll cage for safety as well as sump guards and off-road tyres to cope with rough terrain.
 It’s a crucial part of rally preparation.